 Internet & Intranet Acceptable Use and Security Policy

-The College of Staten Island has experienced many malicious attacks on computer servers connected to CSI's LAN from hackers outside our network.
-These attacks vandalize our software and hardware.
-Once a computer is compromised, it is used to attack other computers on campus.
-In addition, since CSI is part of CUNY's network, network connections to compromised systems are disabled when they are identified and not reconnected until they are secured.
+A security policy is necessary to maintain a protected network and prevent malicious attacks against software and hardware connected to CSI’s network.
+CSI is a part of CUNY's network.
+Network connections to compromised systems are disabled when they are identified and not reconnected until they are secured.
 This security policy is framed to assist in maintaining a secure network and addresses many issues dealing with computer use including but not limited to the following issues:

 - Who can connect a computer workstation to CSI's LAN and what are the computer user's responsibilities?